 I Amsterdam City Card Costs

-The below are the I Amsterdam city card costs in 2021 based on the duration.
-The good thing is that the validity doesn’t end when the day ends, but it is a 24 hour card.
+Below are the I Amsterdam city card costs in 2023 based on the duration.
+The good thing is that the validity doesn’t end when the day ends, but it is a 24-hour card.
 The validity starts from the time you first use the card.

 What is Included in the I Amsterdam City Card